 Typically cancer of the pancreas spreads quickly, which can make it difficult to treat.

 In more detail

 Most commonly, pancreatic tumours begin in the organ’s lining and are known as exocrine pancreatic tumours, or adenocarcinoma.
 These tumours account for 95% of all cases.

 There are two common types of exocrine pancreatic tumours.
 Those that start in the ducts of the pancreas are called ductal adenocarcinoma.
 Much less commonly, a tumour can begin in the acini, which are parts of the pancreas that connect to the ducts.
 These are called acinar adenocarcinoma.

 Making up the remaining 5% of pancreatic cancer are tumours that originate in the islet cells of the pancreas, called Islet cell carcinoma or neuroendocrine tumours.
 Islet cells make hormones like gastrin, insulin, and glucagon.
 Tumours that cause the islet cells to overproduce these hormones are known as functional tumours.
 They can cause symptoms such as low blood sugar, diabetes, skin rashes, gallstones, stomach ulcers and diarrhoea.
-Tumors that do not affect the islet cells hormone production are called “nonfunctional” and most are malignant.
+Tumours that do not affect the islet cells hormone production are called “non-functional” and most are malignant.

 Our Specialists in Pancreatic cancer

 Do you have something to ask that isn't answered here?
 You can either try our FAQs page, or send us your question below.